brhoades/blag/_posts/2017-03-21-creating-a-simple-gatling-simulation.markdown

 ---------------
 Gatling is a load testing framework written in Scala.
 It efficiently simulates HTTP traffic in a way which allows thousands of concurrent users from a single machine.
-Gatling does not parse HTML or run Javascript, if this is your objective you will need to look [elsewhere](https://github.com/nmeans/phantomherd) for that.
-However, by not rendering HTML, loading dependencies, or running Javascript Gatling scales incredibly well.
+Gatling does not parse HTML or run Javascript; if this is your objective you will need to look [elsewhere](https://github.com/nmeans/phantomherd) for that.
+However, by not rendering HTML, loading dependencies, or running Javascript, Gatling scales incredibly well.

 There are two ways to begin writing a simulation: use the recorder for a basic starting simulation, or manually write one from scratch.
 As I did not have the luxury of starting with a recorder,